erdemiraysu/Image-Classification-with-DeepLearning/README.md

 ## Visualize Features:
 * Below is the visualization of the 25th channel for each of the activation layers of the CNN architecture.
-* As can be seen later layers are more abstract representations.
-This demonstrates how the representations learned by CNN architectures become increasingly abstract with the depth of the layers.
+* As can be seen as the layers get deeper the representations learned by CNN become increasingly more abstract.
 ![ActivationChannels](https://user-images.githubusercontent.com/61121277/214377645-737d9135-0297-459f-807f-ec541cca8591.png)

 ## Recommendations for use of CNN to classify x-ray images: